-In this Agile encyclopedia, we will explain 37 Agile terms to help you understand what the Agile approach to software development and project management is.
+In this Agile glossary, we explain 51 of the most prevailing Agile terms to help you understand Agile and expand your knowledge of the Agile approach to work management.

 Agile project management is an approach to managing work in various fields and professional domains.
 It is based on the Agile Manifesto’s 12 principles of Agile that help organizations become more inclined to satisfy the customers’ requirements, more adaptable to changes, deliver more cost-efficient value, and realize faster ROI.
 Agile project management is a modern-day approach applied equally to the knowledge work of engineering as well as production companies.